Project 'CLEAN' - Underwater Cleaning for Professional Shipping

-Since 2018 a project consortium composed of representatives of the Environment Department of Bremen, of the ports management company bremenports, of the Coast Guard of Lower Saxony, of the Federal Agency of Shipping, of raw material suppliers for paint companies, of the Polar Institute Bremerhaven, of the shipping company Laeisz, of diving and cleaning companies, of the University of Applied Sciences Bremerhaven, and LimnoMar performs a research project on underwater cleaning of ship hulls.
+Since 2018 a project consortium composed of representatives of the Environment Department of Bremen, of the ports management company bremenports, of the Coast Guard of Lower Saxony, of the Federal Agency of Shipping, of raw material suppliers for paint companies, of the Polar Institute Bremerhaven, of the shipping company Laeisz, of diving and cleaning companies, and LimnoMar performs a research project on underwater cleaning of ship hulls.
 The project focuses on three topics:

 Demonstration of practicability and efficacy of underwater cleaning of ships hulls coated with non-toxic, abrasion resistant coatings

 Demonstration of collection and filtration techniques/systems for the removed fouling organisms with respect to water quality and introduction of invasive species

 Drafting of application requirements for permissions of underwater hull cleaning and propeller polishing

 There are a couple of documents introducing the project, participating vessels, treated coatings, and legislative aspects.

 Report DG Diving

 Taxonomy of Fouling Community